In college, Simeon Rossi ’09 brewed beer and experimented with coffee liqueur but he never expected to make a career of it.

 He returned home for Christmas—and stayed.
 “Mark is really tenacious,” he said.
 “I had confidence in him.
 He would make his best effort.”

 They opened a craft distillery in Northfield, Minnesota, and released their first spirit in 2014, a young whiskey they named Loonshine.
 Whiskey allowed them to incorporate character and their own unique brand from the start.
 “This whiskey is wholly ours,” he said.

 Loonshine is made from locally-raised organic wheat and barley grains—instead of the traditional corn—and filtered through a charcoal filter, a tradition borrowed from the Russians.
 The unused grain parts are then turned over to farmers to feed to their livestock.
 The livestock is then sold to the local college.

 Rossi and Schiller have since added Metropoligin that took a year of testing to get the formula right, Rossi said.
 “I’m a gin drinker—and as a distiller, gin gives you the most opportunity to be creative,” he said.

-Metropoligin recently took silver medal at the San Francisco World Spirits Competition, the largest in the world, and a bronze medal from the American Distilleries Institute.
+Metropoligin recently took the silver medal at the San Francisco World Spirits Competition, the largest in the world, and a bronze medal from the American Distilleries Institute.